 If we want to design curriculum that maps to our current understanding of how teen brains work, we must come to terms with the fact that upper secondary and tertiary courses assess for mastery prematurely.

 I recommend this free online course for educators, which explores the research of Drs.
-Kurt Fischer, Mary Immordino-Yang and others.
+Kurt Fischer, Mary Helen Immordino-Yang and others.
 They describe how conventional curricular designs adopt an unnaturally rigid ‘learning as ladder-climbing’ model.

 In reality, people construct dynamic webs of connected skills that branch and grow at different rates for different people, and according to their emotional state.